Cameroon: Independence

+On 1 January 1960, French Cameroun gained independence from France under President Ahmadou Ahidjo as the Republic of Cameroon.

+Federal Republic of Cameroon

-On 1 January 1960, French Cameroun gained independence from France under President Ahmadou Ahidjo.
-On 1 October 1961, the formerly British Southern Cameroons gained independence from the United Kingdom by vote of the UN General Assembly and joined with French Cameroun to form the Federal Republic of Cameroon, a date which is now observed as Unification Day, a public holiday.
+On 1 October 1961, the formerly British Southern Cameroons gained independence from the United Kingdom by vote of the UN General Assembly and merged into the Republic of Cameroon to form the Federal Republic of Cameroon.
+The federal republic was composed of two federated states, East Cameroon and West Cameroon, each with its own legislature, government, and prime minister.
+1 October is now observed as Unification Day, a public holiday.
 Ahidjo used the ongoing war with the UPC to concentrate power in the presidency, continuing with this even after the suppression of the UPC in 1971.

+United Republic of Cameroon and Republic of Cameroon

-His political party, the Cameroon National Union (CNU), became the sole legal political party on 1 September 1966 and on 20 May 1972, a referendum was passed to abolish the federal system of government in favour of a United Republic of Cameroon, headed from Yaoundé.
+Ahidjo's political party, the Cameroon National Union (CNU), became the sole legal political party on 1 September 1966, and on 20 May 1972, a referendum was passed to abolish the federal system of government in favour of a United Republic of Cameroon, headed from Yaoundé.
 This day is now the country's National Day, a public holiday.
 Ahidjo pursued an economic policy of planned liberalism, prioritising cash crops and petroleum development.
 The government used oil money to create a national cash reserve, pay farmers, and finance major development projects; however, many initiatives failed when Ahidjo appointed unqualified allies to direct them.

-The national flag was changed on 20 May 1975.
-Two stars were removed, replaced with a large central star as a symbol of national unity.
+The national flag was changed on 20 May 1975 with the two stars removed and replaced with a large central star as a symbol of national unity.

 Ahidjo stepped down on 4 November 1982 and left power to his constitutional successor, Paul Biya.
 However, Ahidjo remained in control of the CNU and tried to run the country from behind the scenes until Biya and his allies pressured him into resigning.
 Biya began his administration by moving toward a more democratic government, but a failed coup d'état nudged him toward the leadership style of his predecessor.

+In 1987, Dja Faunal Reserve, Cameroon's first World Heritage Site, was inscribed on the list by UNESCO.
 An economic crisis took effect in the mid-1980s to late 1990s as a result of international economic conditions, drought, falling petroleum prices, and years of corruption, mismanagement, and cronyism.
 Cameroon turned to foreign aid, cut government spending, and privatised industries.
 With the reintroduction of multi-party politics in December 1990, the former British Southern Cameroons pressure groups called for greater autonomy, and the Southern Cameroons National Council advocated complete secession as the Republic of Ambazonia.
 The 1992 Labour Code of Cameroon gives workers the freedom to belong to a trade union or not to belong to any trade union at all.
-It is the choice of a worker to join any trade union in his occupation since there are more than one trade union in each occupation.
+It is the choice of a worker to join any trade union in their occupation since there is more than one trade union in each occupation.